ricksonmenezes/employee-portal/ReadMe.md

 # Getting Started

-Please have docker running on your machine.
-I hope you wouldn't require JDK 17 but that is what the java is compiling to.
-Tests of docker done: 1 mac

-`docker-compose up build --d `

-This is the only command to run if the dockerizing works well.

-## PORTS

-Spring boot is running on 8081 mysql is running on 3307 (or 3306?)
-Svelte app works on 3302.
-Default is 5000 but it has been overrriden.

-For the database port to not be used.
-You need to ensure that the port 3306, 3307 is not already in use.
-If you have MySQL installed on your machine, I suggest you stop the service so that the port is free.

-On Mac, the way to check if the port is free or is being used is

-`sudo lsof -i: 3306`

-This command above will tell you the pid of the process.
-If being used,  you could kill the process by pid

-`kill pid`

-pid will be

-Same above goes for port 8081

-On Windows, one could merely go to services and stop mysql.

-If the dockerizing doesn't work, the other option is listen on port 3307 on localhost create a database called employeemanagementdb.
-And just run it via intellij IDEA or another IDE.

-Flyway migrations will add the tables on startup.

 ## Known Issues

 1. findAll() is  code smell.
 It should have been done by Requesting say a page of 10 records but couldn't reach pagination.